Your first day back after maternity leave was tough. Does it get better? Here’s your pep talk and action plan to get through these challenging days.

 When you feel confident with your caretaker, handing the baby off for several hours and going in to work won’t feel too terrible.
 And sometimes it just might even be a much-needed break.

-Your back-to-work pep talk for the first day back after maternity leave
+Why the first day back after maternity leave will get better

 Chin up, mama.
 Check out these tips on how to deal with adjusting to your first day back after maternity leave: